Understanding Fisker's Unusual Options Activity | Benzinga

 Understanding Fisker's Unusual Options Activity

-On Wednesday, shares of Fisker (NYSE:FSR) saw unusual options activity.
-After the option alert, the stock price moved up to $14.87.
+Shares of Fisker (NYSE:FSR) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $17.93.

 - Sentiment: BEARISH